 Notification requirement for rabies and Australian bat lyssavirus

-Rabies is an ‘urgent’ notifiable condition and must be notified by medical practitioners and pathology services immediately by telephone upon initial diagnosis (presumptive or confirmed).
+Rabies is an urgent notifiable condition and must be notified by medical practitioners and pathology services to the Department of Health by telephone on 1300 651 160 (24/7) upon initial diagnosis or clinical suspicion as soon as practicable and within 24 hours.
 Pathology services must follow up with written notification within 5 days.

-Australian bat lyssavirus is a ‘routine’ notifiable condition and must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis.
+ABLV infection is a routine notifiable condition and must be notified by medical practitioners and pathology services to the Department of Health in writing within 5 days of diagnosis.

 Infectious agents of rabies and Australian bat lyssavirus

 Rabies is caused by the rabies virus.
 Rabies virus, ABLV and other lyssaviruses (for example, European bat lyssavirus) are closely related viruses of the Rhabdoviridae family, genus Lyssavirus.

 Rabies and ABLV infection are viral diseases that affect the central nervous system.
 They are almost always fatal.

 Initial symptoms include fever, headache, fatigue, malaise, paraesthesia (sensory changes) and difficulty swallowing.
 The disease progresses to an acute viral encephalomyelitis.

 - Encephalitis (furious) rabies in approximately two-thirds of cases, characterised by hyperactivity, aerophobia (fear of drafts of air), hydrophobia (fear of water), confusion and convulsions.

 - Paralytic (dumb) rabies in approximately one-third of cases, characterised by progressive paralysis involving extremities and respiratory muscles with sparing of consciousness.